lanafrost/forgerock-doc-maven-plugin/README.md

 # ForgeRock doc-build-plugin

-Today the configurations for ForgeRock core documentation are maintained in sync by copy/paste.
+As of early March 2012 the configurations for ForgeRock core documentation builds are maintained in sync by copy/paste.
 A better solution would centralize configuration, leaving only the source files and a small amount of configuration per core documentation project.
+A centralized configuration would ensure that output formats are formatted uniformly.

+With centralized configuration handled by a Maven plugin, the core documentation-related project configuration takes at least two arguments:

+*   `<projectName>`: the short name for the project such as OpenAM, OpenDJ, or OpenIDM
+*   `<googleAnalyticsId>` to add Google Analytics JavaScript to the HTML output

+The project then runs two plugin executions:

+1. A `build` goal in the `pre-site` phase to build and massage output
+2. A `layout` goal in the `site` phase to copy content under `site-doc`

     <build>
       <plugins>